-- 4. Increase leadership opportunities for students
+- 4. Increase leadership opportunities for students and building internal leadership capacity

 - a.
 Motivational Guest Speakers

 - b.
+Leadership Coaching

+- b.
 Leadership symposium, youth summit, & conferences

 - c.
-Senior Workshops
+Senior Workshops and

 - d.
+Choices and Virtual job shadow

+- e.
 Materials and supplies

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.